 The following principles are proposed to enable the use of coverage area for time synchronization service operation:

-- An AF may optionally include spatial validity condition (i.e. Requested Coverage Area within the timing synchronization service request.
+- An AF may optionally include a Requested Coverage Area within the timing synchronization service request using a spatial validity condition.

-- The AF may provide as spatial validity condition (e.g. a civic address or shapes), or area(s) of interest (AoI), or a TAI/Cell list (if it is an AF within the operator's domain, it will have TA(s) or Cell(s) configured):
+- As a spatial validity condition, the AF may use a geographical area (e.g. a civic address or shapes) or a TA/Cell list (if it is an AF within the operator's domain, it will have TA(s) or Cell(s) configured):

-- If the AF provides spatial validity, the NEF/TSCTSF maps the spatial validity to validity area(s) (based on pre-configuration).
-Later, the TSCTSF or PCF determines the area(s) of interest based on validity area(s).
-The TSCTSF or AMF subscriptions use area of interest that may be the same as spatial validity condition or may be a subset of the spatial validity condition (e.g. a list of TAs, or Cell list) based on the latest known UE location.
+- If the AF uses a geographical area as a spatial validity condition, the NEF transforms this information into 3GPP identifiers (e.g., TAI(s) or Cell(s)) based on pre-configuration.
+Later, the TSCTSF discovers the AMF(s) serving the TAs/Cells comprising Area(s) of Interest.
+The TSCTSF or AMF subscriptions use Area of Interest that may be the same as the Requested Coverage Area or may be a subset of TAs/Cells from the list of TAs/Cells describing the Requested Coverage Area.

-- If the AF provides a AoI, the NEF/TSCTSF/trusted AF maps the information to a list of TAs or Cell list.
+- If the AF is within the operator’s domain, it uses a list of TAs or a list of Cells directly (based on pre-configuration) to formulate the spatial validity condition for the Requested Coverage Area.

-Editor's note: Whether TSCTSF also needs to provide mapping is FFS.

 - TSCTSF uses Location or UE presence in Area of Interest services at the AMF Event Exposure service (Namf_EventExposure operations) to identify the UE(s) to which the AF request with a Requested Coverage Area applies.
-The TSCTSF subscribes to this information at the AMF(s) and stores it.
+The TSCTSF subscribes to this information at the AMF(s), stores it, and determines the UE(s) presence in the Requested Coverage Area using the notification(s) from one or multiple AMFs.

 - Requested Coverage Area will be used at the TSCTSF for triggering time synchronization service activation/modification/deactivation with the following differences: (1) the TSCTSF discovers the AMF(s) serving in the Tracking Areas (TAs) comprising the Requested Coverage Area; (2) the TSCTSF subscribes (using the Namf_EventExposure_Subscribe service operation specified in clause 5.2.2.3.2 of TS 23.502 [3]) to the UE mobility on Area of Interest event notification service from the AMF(s) to be notified the UE(s) presence in an Area of Interest for each AMF (e.g. UE location is IN or OUT an Area of Interest); (3) the TSCTSF determines (based on the notification from the AMF(s)) whether or not the targeted UE(s) are inside the Requested Coverage Area; and (4) the TSCTSF proceeds with the time synchronization service activation/deactivation only after the TSCTSF has determined which of the targeted UE(s) are in or out of the Requested Coverage Area.
 The subscription to reports of UE presence in the Area of Interest procedure is described in clause 5.3.4.4 of TS 23.501 [2].

-- For access stratum distribution activation/deactivation, the TSCTSF will enable/disable ReferenceTimeInformation delivery to the UE at the serving NG-RAN node.
+- For access stratum distribution activation/deactivation, the TSCTSF will enable/disable ReferenceTimeInformation delivery to the UE at the serving NG-RAN node reusing the procedure in clause 4.15.9.4 of TS 23.502 [2].
 For (g)PTP distribution activation/deactivation, the TSCTSF will modify the PTP instance configuration by means of sending a PMIC to the impacted UE/DS-TT and UMIC to the UPF/NW-TT, as described in clause K.2.2 of TS 23.501 [2].

-Editor's note: Whether to enable/disable 5G access stratum time distribution for UE(s) based on RAN report of AoI is FFS.

 6.7.3 Procedures

 6.7.3.1 Procedure for AF requested (g)PTP timing synchronization with Requested Coverage Area

-An overall procedure for AF providing coverage area filter(s) for (g)PTP based time synchronization service is illustrated in Figure 6.7.3.1-1.
+An overall procedure for AF providing coverage area for (g)PTP based time synchronization service is illustrated in Figure 6.7.3.1-1.